Time Encoding Quantization of Bandlimited and Finite-Rate-of-Innovation Signals: IF-TEM for FRI signals

-Comparing \eqref{eq:classic_stepsize} and \eqref{eq:iftem_stepsize2}, we observe that the quantization step size in classical sampling increases with the amplitude of the FRI signal; whereas in the IF-TEM framework, the step size decreases with amplitude.
-Note that for a fixed $K$, increasing $L$ for an FRI signal increases the number of samples $N$ in both IF-TEM and classical methods.
-Thus, the total number of bits will be increased in both methods.
-For comparison, we set the number of samples to be equal using \eqref{eq:FRI_rec}.
+For a fixed $K$, increasing $L$ for an FRI signal increases the number of samples $N$ in both IF-TEM and classical methods.
+Thus, the total number of bits will be increased in both cases.

-Next, we analyze the quantization strategies for BL signals with maximal energy $E$.
-Similar to the FRI quantizer, a $K$-level uniform quantizer with a quantization step size $\Delta_{\text{IF-TEM}}$ and $\Delta_{\text{classic}}$ for IF-TEM and classical sampler is used.
-We show that by increasing $\Omega$, the quantization step size $\Delta_{\text{IF-TEM}}$ decreases.

-\begin{theorem} Consider an IF-TEM sampler followed by a K-level uniform quantizer.
-For BL signals signals, the quantization step $\Delta_{\text{IF-TEM}}$ decreases as the frequency of the input signal increases. \end{theorem} \begin{proof} The proof directly follows using similar arguments as in Theorem~\ref{theorem:IF_Quant}.
-Substituting \eqref{eq:cenergy} into \eqref{eq:iftem_stepsize2}, when the input signal frequency increases, namely, increasing $\Omega$, the quantization step $\Delta_{\text{IF-TEM}}$ decreases. \end{proof} In the next section, we demonstrate Theorems 1 and 2.
-See Fig.~\ref{fig:MSE12bits}, Fig.~\ref{fig:yyrec} and Table~\ref{Tab:Tcr2}.

 Note that FRI signals are determined by a finite number $L$ of unknowns, referred to as innovations, per time interval $T$.
 BL signals, have $L=1$ innovations per Nyquist interval $T=\frac{1}{f_{nyq}}=\frac{1}{2\Omega}$.
 Thus, increasing $\Omega>0$ means decreasing $T$, which causes a similar effect of reducing the quantization step size to increase $L$.
 The time instances become closer, which causes smaller values of $T_n$s.
 Thus, the quantization error can be reduced based on dense quantization, and the IF-TEM framework results in lower quantization error than the classical scheme.